 iOS 14.5 will bring a number of new features and improvements, including to Apple Maps.
 Now there are new hints of another feature.

 Starting with iOS 14.5, Apple Maps will be able to warn of potential dangers.
 But the map app seems to have more to offer.
 According to recent Reddit reports, Apple is working on a new feature that shows users how busy a particular location is.
 If the location is very busy, the user will be warned before they visit.
-As reported on Reddit explained Apple has updated the Privacy menu in the Location Services section of the Settings app to describe the new feature that would use location data to collect details about how busy a point of interest is.
-Apple explains that this privacy-preserving feature would use anonymous location data to let users know if a particular location is open and busy.
+As reported on Reddit explained Apple has updated the Privacy menu in the Location Services section of the Settings app to describe the new feature, which would use location data to collect details about how busy a point of interest is.
+Apple explains that this privacy-preserving feature would use anonymous location data to let users know if a particular location is open and full.
 The data would be collected when users "open an app near such a location."
 The statement reads:

 Will Apple enable the feature in Maps on iOS 14.5?